-During our last trip to Zaranj we had one more task to complete before we went home.
-The after action report on the ambush of Haji Nematullah, reported they seized three large buckets of Home Made Explosives (HME) and three Explosively Formed Penetrator (EFP) mines.
-EFP’s were a big problem in Iraq and their source of origin was Iran.
+After the creremonies described in the last three posts we had one more task to complete before we went home.
+In the ANSF after action report on the ambush of Haji Nematullah, they reported seizing three large buckets of Home Made Explosives (HME) and three Explosively Formed Penetrator (EFP) mines.
+EFP’s were a big problem in Iraq and their source of origin is Iran.
 Iran being about 1/2 mile away from our safe house in Zaranj we took this report seriously and wanted to see them for ourselves.
-We also submit reports to the Marines at Camp Leatherneck when we get to verify stuff like this.
-We have no idea if they already know what we are reporting, that would be classified and none of us have current security clearance, but it seems like the right thing to do.
-The Colonels who got those reports always thanked us so we always sent more when we could.
+We also submit reports to the Marines at Camp Leatherneck when we get to verify stuff like this knowing they can’t get out this far to do it themselves.
+We have no idea if they already know what we are reporting, that would be classified and none of us have a current security clearance, but it seems like the right thing to do.
+The Colonels who got those reports always thank us so we always send what we can when we can.

-On our last day in Zaranj we headed over the Provincial ANP headquarters to talk with the heads of the ANP and NDS in the Province and asked to see the explosives recovered from the October 5th ambush.
+On our last day in Zaranj we headed over the Provincial ANP headquarters to talk with the provincial commanders of the ANP and NDS and asked to see the explosives recovered from the October 5th ambush.

 After talking with the Chief of Police we went out to inspect the take from last weeks ambush in their explosives locker.

 What we had come to see is what was described as a “milled metal device with explosives inside” and that turned out to be true except they were not EFP’s.
-They were the containers artillery fuses are packaged in; and they had four 155 mm arty round fuses and no EFP’s in the captured ordnance.
+They were artillery fuses not EFP’s.

 That was good news – EFP’s are a devastatingly effective weapon, able to easily penetrate military grade armor.
 I have not heard of them being in Afghanistan but I checked with The Bot who had heard of one being found around Ghazni last year.
 A flood of them entering Afghanistan would be alarming to put it mildly.